khudgins/documentation/console/console/console_overview.rst

-enStratus can access many accounts in one cloud provider or accounts in separate clouds simultaneously.
+Enstratius can access many accounts in one cloud provider or accounts in separate clouds simultaneously.
 Clicking on the account will activate a drop-down menu for selecting an account.

 If the underlying cloud provider has the concept of regions, those regions will be displayed and be selectable from here as well.
-When you enter your cloud credentials for the first time, these regions will auto-populate as enStratus begins to discover the attributes of the cloud provider.
+When you enter your cloud credentials for the first time, these regions will auto-populate as Enstratius begins to discover the attributes of the cloud provider.

 4. Cloud